KVIC – Khadi and Village Industries Commission

 It is designed to be the major source for KVIC Projects involving the institutions registered with KVIC.
-It mobilizes funds from the banking institutions to bridge the funding gap in relation to budgetary allocations.
+It mobilizes funds from the banking institutions to bridge the funding gap about budgetary allocations.

 3. Scheme of Fund for Regeneration of Traditional Industries (SFURTI):

 It aims to promote cluster development involving Khadi and Village Industry products.
 The nodal agency for implementation of the scheme is KVIC.

 4. Market Promotion Development Assistance (MPDA):